wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/authors/admin/_index.md

 bio: Junke Wang leads the LENS Lab at SCUT, working on optoelectronic devices for energy and light technologies.

 interests:
-  - Semiconductor optoelectronics
+  - Perovskite optoelectronics
   - Multijunction photovoltaics
-  - Perovskite thin-film devices
+  - Thin-film processing and fabrication
-  - Interface engineering
+  - Interface engineering and device physics
   - Device stability

 education: